alienmind/phronex/README.md

 - [ ] ..
 Create project form client validations (currently only in server)
 - [x] ..
 Dark theme
 - [x] ..
 Add easter egg
+- [ ] ..
+Graph resources assignment to projects

 # Test plan (on every major release)
 - [ ] ..
 Landing page: click on About, click on seed, click on presentation